+Today’s Spa-light: Dr. A. Gomez Children Bedtime to Great Day.
 Children often have trouble sleeping.
 Parents wonder if they are doing something wrong.
 My work with families centers on developing routines.
 Predictable rituals for the night.

 Refrain questions and answers.
 Simply put, we are preparing for sleep.
 We will get their little bodies ready.
 Dim the lights a bit but enough so you can read the book.
-Then light music and a night light if needed – ocean sounds or white noise or classical often puts them to rest.
+Then light music and a night light if needed.
+Ocean sounds or white noise and classical music often puts them to rest.
 Kids do not need to be in parent beds.
-Kids need a theme in their room.
-If she likes Dory, get her a comforter.
-If he likes Paw Patrol.
+When possible, place a theme in their room.
+If they likes Dory, get her a comforter.
+If they likes Paw Patrol.
 Make the room a place where she or he wants to be.
 My daughter loves Trolls.
 We have some nice items from Walmart in that room including a curtain set and sheets.

 Dr. Antoinette M Gomez, DMFT, LCSW and CAC III339 S. Union St. Kennett Square, PA 19348720-495-9282

 She says, “Lately, I have been working with children with dependence on electronics including games like Minecraft and Fortnight who are angry when their parents set limits on use.
 One boy was putting holes in the household walls and threatening his mother.
 That is where parenting is so important.”
 I work on treating people with an abundance mentality and using CBT, to restructure their thoughts and to see the myriad of opportunities and skills in their lives.

 We also treat sleep problems.
 We over work, we over exercise , we tend not to sleep well….so, setting a sleep hygiene is critical for the brain replenishing.
 Parents, where did you put my cell phone or tablet?
 In the bin, turn off the lights, and get some sleep!